|Nutrition Facts (per serving)|

 Everything is quite easy and can be prepared ahead of time.
 You'll just need to make the spiked syrup and prepare some shaved ice.
 If you prefer, there is a non-alcoholic syrup option as well.
-It has the same great cinnamon-cranberry flavor, it simply skips the booze.
+It has the same great cinnamon-cranberry flavor, but simply skips the booze.

 Make the Syrup

-- In a small saucepan, bring the cranberry juice to a light boil.
+In a small saucepan, bring the cranberry juice to a light boil.

-- Add the sugar and stir until it has dissolved completely.
+Add the sugar and stir until it has dissolved completely.

-- Reduce heat, cover, and simmer for about 5 to 10 minutes.
+Reduce heat, cover, and simmer for about 5 to 10 minutes.

-- Store in the refrigerator until cool.
+Store in the refrigerator until cool.

-The syrup can be bottled and stored in the refrigerator for a week or two.
+- The syrup can be bottled and stored in the refrigerator for a week or two.
 Adding the alcohol helps preserve it so it lasts longer than regular simple syrups.

-Build Your Fireball Jon Snow Cone
+Make the Fireball Jon Snow Cone

-When it's time to serve, use an ice cream scoop or large spoon to fill the glass of your choice with shaved ice.
-Drizzle the syrup on top, saturating the ice as much as you like, and serve with a small spoon.
+When it's time to serve, use an ice cream scoop or large spoon to fill the glasses of your choice with shaved ice (about 1 cup per serving).

-There's no need to buy those paper snow cone cups.
+There's no need to buy paper snow cone cups.
 Any short glass, sundae dish, small bowl, or even a cocktail or margarita glass will do fine for serving.
 Actually, they're easier, cleaner, cheaper, and better for the environment.
 Look around the kitchen and get creative.

-To do so, add a cinnamon stick while making the syrup and use equal parts sugar and water.
+- You can certainly skip the liquor and make this a non-alcoholic snow cone.
+Essentially, you'll be making a cinnamon syrup with cranberry juice instead of water.
+To do so, add a cinnamon stick while making the syrup and use equal parts of sugar and water (a substitute for the whiskey).
 Simmer the syrup for 15 minutes, keep it covered, and allow it to cool on the stove before removing the cinnamon.

 Creating Shaved Ice at Home